Doubly geometric quantum control: Conclusions

 \section{Conclusions}

 In conclusion, we showed how to combine two types of geometry to design quantum gate operations that are simultaneously robust to multiple types of errors.
 In particular, we presented a systematic procedure for designing qubit evolutions that exhibit both closed holonomy loops and closed error curves---three-dimensional curves that quantify the effect of transverse noise.
 In addition, we provided a general recipe for determining the control fields that generate such evolutions, which we refer to as Doubly Geometric (DoG) gates.
 These gates are robust against both control errors and transverse noise errors, thus extending the error-correcting capabilities of holonomic gate designs.
-We demonstrated our formalism by constructing two different classes of DoG gates.
+We demonstrated our formalism by constructing several types of single-qubit and two-qubit DoG gates.
 Our approach provides a new perspective on achieving robust quantum control in the presence of multiple sources of error.
+In future work, it would be interesting to combine our DoG formalism, which provides a global view of the space of noise-cancelling pulses, with numerical approaches to quantum control~\cite{Glaser.TEPJ.2015}, and with more insights of various types of noises~\cite{Frey.PRApp.2020,chalermpusitarak2020framebased}.
+Combining these methods could yield globally time-optimal pulses that cancel noise while respecting experimental constraints.

 \makeatletter \makeatother